Skip to main content

 Can Cancers in Adolescents Be Prevented?

 Most cancers in teens do not have a known cause, so it’s not possible to prevent all of them.
-But some can be prevented.
+But there are things that can be done to help prevent some of them.

 Unlike with many cancers in older adults, lifestyle-related risk factors (such as smoking) are not thought to play much of a role in cancers in teens.
 A few environmental factors, such as radiation exposure, have been linked with cancer risk in teens.
 But some exposures may be unavoidable, such as if a child needs radiation therapy to treat cancer.